 - Harbor Room: A bit southeast of the main gay nightlife scene is Milwaukee's top leather gay club, also drawing a mix of bears, men in uniforms, and other cruise-y guys.
 Enjoy theme nights such as Karaoke on Fridays, playing games and darts, summer barbecues and parties, and a good selection of scotch, wine, and beer.
 This place is open every day of the year.

-- Metro Lounge: In the lobby of the gay-friendly, upscale Hotel Metro a couple of blocks from downtown's Cathedral Square, there's a great spot for happy hour.
-Because the hotel has a bit of an LGBTQ following, you'll often spot "family" in the lounge, or up on the roof at Zen On 7, a terrace with nice views and a fireplace.
+- Metro Lounge: In the lobby of the gay-friendly, upscale Hotel Metro a couple of blocks from downtown's Cathedral Square, this is a great spot for happy hour.
+Because the hotel has a bit of an LGBTQ+ following, you'll often spot "family" in the lounge, or up on the roof at Zen On 7, a terrace with nice views and a fireplace.
 The Metro Lounge is a good option downtown, near This Is It!

 - Woody's: A popular venue with members of Milwaukee's many gay sports teams (including softball, soccer, bowling, volleyball, and darts enthusiasts), Woody's is on the south end of Walker's Point.
 Trivia challenges, Friday through Sunday beer busts, numerous TVs playing games, and cheap happy hours are part of the draw at this laid-back bar that attracts a mostly male, all-ages crowd of gay sports fans.